ScottLogic/blog/_posts/2025-07-11-agile-powered-empowerment.markdown

   + Using more comprehensible warm user-friendly language to increase engagement.
   + Viewing long waits as an opportunity to offer a little something extra e.g. free tea/coffee, blankets, Wi-Fi, etc, for patients undergoing chemotherapy/dialysis.

-There are an additional two caveats worth a special mention.
+There are two caveats worth a special mention.
 Firstly, broadening decision-making autonomy within an organization is most effective when approached at a measured pace, aligned with the organization's readiness and openness to change.
 Secondly, being ready and able to provide additional support to employees should confusion arise regarding classifying decisions.

 I have already mentioned one of the major benefits being the discovery of big successes that far outweigh the low commitment.
 Additionally, employees feel a stronger sense of ownership in their roles, that naturally brings more enthusiasm, energy, and usually discretionary effort.
 This approach fosters a culture of trust and accountability, and increases ownership, engagement, and adaptability within an organization.
 It also removes lightweight decisions from bottlenecking the slow, one-size-fits-all decision-making processes meant for larger, more consequential decisions.

-Finally, just to touch on single door decisions.
+Finally, just to touch on one-way door decisions.
 It is important they are elevated to senior executives to employ caution, analysis, and ultimately decide the best course of action.
 Having clear and widely understood pathways for escalating conversations about single door decisions enables the creativity, unique skills, and fresh perspectives of employees at all levels to extend beyond their daily roles.
 For example, discovering several actively developed internal software tools with similar functionality that could be unified into a single software tool, or employing lightweight usage scripts to track app activity to identify software licenses that could be downgraded or cancelled.

 ### Conclusion
-In summary, I am advocating for teams collaboratively actioning incremental advances to realise and continuously refining a bespoke agile approach.
+In summary, I am advocating for teams collaboratively making incremental advances to realise and continuously refining a bespoke agile approach.
 A bespoke agile approach that is responsive to feedback, and keeps a focus on continually improving outcomes for the individuals, teams, and ultimately the organisation as a whole.

 In addition, I am encouraging empowering individuals and teams with increased decision-making autonomy.
 Trialling creative and easily reversible ideas, that have the potential to drive significant successes, that can far outweigh the minimal cost or disruption incurred by experimenting with them.